Global Aviation Data Management (GADM)

 - Aircraft ground damage reports and analysis in a new Ground Damage Database (GDDB);

-Access to multiple sources of industry data
+Access to multiple sources of aviation data

-The IATA Safety Report contains critical information on aviation industry accidents, causes and prevention strategies.
+IATA Safety Report contains critical information on aviation industry accidents, causes and prevention strategies.
 It is the collaborative effort of industry partners from airlines, manufacturers and international organizations.

 Flight Data Exchange (FDX)

 FDX is an aggregated de-identified database of FDA/FOQA type events.
 It will allow flight operations and safety departments to proactively identify safety hazards.

 The Ground Damage Database is designed to facilitate data-driven decisions to measurably reduce aircraft ground damage.